rakannimer/the-dag/README.md

 Because its aimed for use cases where the graph is acyclic.

-Adding weights to edges and adding the corresponding traversal and utility methods is something I will add when I need it or when someone is kind enough to submit a PR for it.
+Adding weights support to edges and the corresponding traversal and utility methods is something I will add when I need it or when someone is kind enough to submit a PR for it.

 ## Installation